bardiaHSZD/Agentic-AI-LLMOps/README.md

 # Generative-AI-and-LLMs
- This repo contains application development based on Generatuve AI, Large Language Models (LLMs), and the corresponding APIs
+ This repo contains application development based on Agentic AI, LLMOps, and MCP Server Tools